19hours/sg-statutes/Acts/Income Tax Act.md

 (10) Any event referred to in subsection (6) which occurs after the date on which the relevant trade or business permanently ceases shall be deemed to have occurred immediately before the cessation.

-(11) Where a person to whom writing-down allowances have been made under this section is entitled to royalty or other payments in one lump sum or otherwise for the use of or right to use any technology or know-how developed from the research and development activities carried out under any approved cost-sharing agreement, such royalty or payments shall be deemed to be income derived from Singapore for the year of assessment which relates to the basis period in which the person is entitled to the royalty or payments, as the case may be.
+(11) Where a person to whom writing‑down allowances have been made under this section is entitled to royalty or other payments in one lump sum or otherwise for the use of or right to use any technology or know‑how developed from the research and development activities carried out under any approved cost-sharing agreement, such royalty or payments shall be deemed to be income derived from Singapore for the year of assessment which relates to the basis period in which the person is entitled to the royalty or payments, as the case may be.

 (11A) Unless otherwise provided in this Act or the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
 86), where, in the basis period for any year of assessment, the relevant trade or business produces income that is exempt from tax as well as income chargeable with tax, the allowances for that year of assessment shall be made against each income for that year of assessment in such proportion as appears reasonable to the Comptroller in the circumstances.